1.1 The Practitioner is DJ Grigg Accounting Pty. Ltd. (ACN 601 996 669) as trustee for DJG Unit Trust trading as DJ

-4.3 Subject to otherwise complying with its obligations under the Agreement, the Practitioner shall exercise its independent discretion as to its most appropriate and effective manner of providing the Services and of satisfying the Client’s expectations of those Services.
+4.3 Subject to otherwise complying with its obligations under the Agreement, the Practitioner shall exercise its independent discretion as to its most appropriate and effective manner of providing the Services and satisfying the Client’s expectations of those Services.

-4.4 The Practitioner may license or sub-contract all or any part of its obligations (i.e. to perform the Services) without the Client’s consent but the Practitioner acknowledges that it remains at all times liable to the Client in accordance with the terms of the Agreement.
+4.4 The Practitioner may license or sub-contract all or any part of its obligations (i.e., to perform the Services) without the Client’s consent.
+Still, the Practitioner acknowledges that it remains at all times liable to the Client per the terms of the Agreement.

 4.5 The Practitioner may dispose of any records held by it after seven (7) years.

-5.1 The Practitioner will send to the Client an invoice upon completion of the Services or each calendar month in which Services are provided or otherwise at intervals as may be agreed between the parties, which details the Services performed and requests payment of the Practitioner’s prevailing rate(s) for those Services.
+5.1 The Practitioner will send the Client an invoice upon completion of the Services or each calendar month in which Services are provided or otherwise at intervals as may be agreed between the parties, which details the Services performed and requests payment of the Practitioner’s prevailing rate(s) for those Services.